tedski999/event-of-the-day/README.md

 # Event of the Day

-Prints random historic events that occurred on today's date from articles automatically scrapped from Wikipedia.
+Prints random historic events that occurred on today's date from Wikpedia articles.

 ## Getting Started